schoi74/Midterm-Project-1/README.md

 	3. Cluster 311: healthy area, affluent area, low COVID presence Calvert  County, Howard County, Queen Anne's County, Talbot County

-- For health, even though there are 12 counties for the middle ranked cluster and 6 for each cluster with the highest and lowest overall mortality rate, there should be a distribution more heavily in the anchor 3 with _less than average_ confirmed cases, _slightly less than average_ deaths, _less than average_ active cases, _slightly less than one standard deviation greater_ incidence rate, and _two standard deviations greater_ case-fatality ratio.
+For health, even though there are 12 counties for the middle ranked cluster and 6 for each cluster with the highest and lowest overall mortality rate, there should be a distribution more heavily in the anchor 3 with _less than average_ confirmed cases, _slightly less than average_ deaths, _less than average_ active cases, _slightly less than one standard deviation greater_ incidence rate, and _two standard deviations greater_ case-fatality ratio.

-- Overall, Maryland has done a decent job so far dealing with the coronavirus as only 4 out of the 24 counties have higher than average COVID prevalence and that 16 counties are in the lowest COVID numbered anchor (anchor 1).
+Overall, Maryland has done a decent job so far dealing with the coronavirus as only 4 out of the 24 counties have higher than average COVID prevalence and that 16 counties are in the lowest COVID numbered anchor (anchor 1).

-- If bigger data sample sizes were available for all these counties with Maryland state,

-	we think it would be helpful to even incorporate how these counties are grouped based on other health metrics, such as mortality rates for obesity and 		heart diseases or heart disease prevalence rate.

-	we think it would be helpful to even incorporate how these counties are grouped based on other socioeconomic metrics, such as availability to vehicles or 	  accessibility to food or healthcare.
+If bigger data sample sizes were available for all these counties with Maryland state, it would be helpful to  incorporate how these counties are grouped based on other health metrics, such as the obesity and heart disease mortality rates, the heart disease prevalence rate, etc. It would also be useful to look at other socioeconomic metrics and the clustering therein, such as vehicle availablity or accessibility to food or healthcare.
+The current data is limited to mortality/morbidity and to mostly income-related metrics; the demographics of a county, such as racial composition, may also provide interesting insights into the existing clusters and may also change how counties are clustered.
+There will

-- If we were to manage the state plans to improve certain parts of the state to improve people's lives, we would either incorporate more variables to further reason why and how the counties are grouped into these clusters or delve more into the causes of overall mortality rate or the confirmed cases of COVID, for example, are higher in some regions or clusters than others and some possible resolutions to alleviate the discrepancy.
-Moreover, we could even look closer into each county that need improvement in health, socioeconomy, or even COVID-19 to analyze the root causes and resolve.
+Additionally, COVID-19 rates are not affected only by population sizes, income levels, poverty/unemployment rates, morbidity rates, or mortality; there may be other factors to consider, such as accessbility to healthcare, education regarding hygiene, etc.

+Moving forward, our data holds implications for government planning, especially to identify the counties that may require more assistance with alleviating income inequality, reducing poverty/unemployment rates, improving overall health, reducing morbidity/mortality rates, etc. This can take the form of increased funding and aid for counties that are part of a lower-income cluster, for example, or new laws being proposed/passed to reduce morbidity rates across the state.
+While this data does tie in COVID-19 updates specifically, it is important to remember that public health affects everyone and touches every facet of life every day.
+Better health and fewer socioeconomic disparities may lead to improved quality of life, increased productivity across the board, and more.